codelair-io/jakartaee-mp-archetype/src/main/resources/archetype-resources/README.md

 | Apache TomEE       | ./tomee/           | hassenasse/s2i-tomee:[..]                    | Work In Progress |
 | KumuluzEE          | ./kumuluz/         | hassenasse/s2i-kumuluzee:[..]                | Work In Progress |

 Choose the application server needed for your particular project, and discard the rest of the config-folders.
+Based on the selection of application server vendor, the MicroProfile dependency version in the `pom.xml` might require tweaking.
+Per default the archetype ships with `MicroProfile 3.0`.
+Read the corresponding server documentation and s2i doc for more information about the supporting MP version.

 ## IBM OpenLiberty
 > IMPORTANT: The archetype merely pulls in a workable starting point.
 All configuration files in the respective server-folders should be reviewed and tuned before deploy.